Green wood hoopoe

-The green wood hoopoe (Phoeniculus purpureus) is a large, up to 44 cm long, near-passerine tropical bird native to Africa.
+The green wood hoopoe (Phoeniculus purpureus) is a large, up to 44 cm long tropical bird native to Africa.
 It is a member of the family Phoeniculidae, the wood hoopoes, and was formerly known as the red-billed wood hoopoe.

+Taxonomy

+In 1784 the English illustrator John Frederick Miller included a hand-coloured plate of the green wood hoopoe in his Icones animalium et plantarum.
+He coined the binomial name Promerops purpureus and mistakenly specified the type locality as eastern India.
+The green wood hoopoe is now one of five species placed in the genus Phoeniculus that was introduced in 1821 by the Polish zoologist Feliks Paweł Jarocki.